Watch: Fury collapses after being escorted out of Morecambe bar

 “The man has a heart and feelings.
 In boxing he is a legend regardless of his last fight however he is proud to live in Morecambe and always mentions us.
 He has his own demons with mental health and all that goes along with it but let’s show the man some respect for his achievements and love of Morecambe.”

-Fury’s promoter, Frank Warren told Telegraph Sport: “Tyson has been in camp and just come off a very hard fight and it is his first blow out for a year.
+Fury’s promoter, Frank Warren told Britain’s Daily Telegraph: “Tyson has been in camp and just come off a very hard fight and it is his first blow out for a year.
 He went out for a few drinks with friends and did not feel too good.”